yarmout/2dgamedev-project/README.md

-*   **Deliverable: **The aim is to deliver a 2D top-down scrolling video game about a penguin sledding down a slope.
+*   **Deliverable:** The aim is to deliver a 2D top-down scrolling video game about a penguin sledding down a slope.
 Avoid obstacles, collect fish, and unlock playable characters along the way!
-*   **Motivation: **I think a penguin sledding game is a pretty fun and simple idea.
+*   **Motivation** I think a penguin sledding game is a pretty fun and simple idea.
 I wanted something more wholesome in contrast to the action-packed video games that make up a large part of the market.
-*   **Technical Approach: **The game will be built entirely in C and will use the SDL2 library.
+*   **Technical Approach** The game will be built entirely in C and will use the SDL2 library.
 It will be built on the 2D game engine framework we’ve been learning in class. [https://github.com/engineerOfLies/gameframework2d](https://github.com/engineerOfLies/gameframework2d) The game will feature open-source art assets from online sources such as [https://opengameart.org/](https://opengameart.org/)

 ### 2. Dependencies & Risks